huggingface/datasets/datasets/trivia_qa/README.md

 ### Licensing Information

-The TriviaQA dataset is released under the [Apache-2.0 License](http://www.apache.org/licenses/LICENSE-2.0).
 The University of Washington does not own the copyright of the questions and documents included in TriviaQA.
-For more information see [this](http://nlp.cs.washington.edu/triviaqa/).

 ### Citation Information